sapinspys/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM, or Document Object Model, is an interface, or API, that creates a representation of the current web page.
+This representation allows for manipulation without changing the original HTML or XML document.

 2. What is an event?

+    An event is an action or occurence, for example the action of a 'click' is a user created event.

 3. What is an event listener?

+    An event listener in JavaScript is a function that waits, or listens, for an event to occur.
+It triggers the event handler, which is the code that runs once the event is "heard."

 4. Why would we convert a NodeList into an Array?

+    In order for the NodeList to inherit Array prototypes, or methods, such as length and forEach.

 5. What is a component?

+    A component in User Interface development is a combination of reusable HTML, CSS, and JavaScript code.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product